lino-framework/book/docs/specs/ledger.rst

 You can configure match rules either in the detail view of a journal or globally via :menuselection:`Explorer --> Accounting --> Match rules`.

-This demo site has the following match rules:
+The demo database has the following match rules:

 >>> ses.show(ledger.MatchRules)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF